kaykRodr1gu3s/PyThreatReport/README.md

    + [Python](https://python.org) for be able to execute python codes.

+   +[Sqlite](https://sqlite.org/download.html) for be able to create and consult the database

   #### Linux
    On linux enviroment you need to install some software: